AnneJ17/android-cheat-sheet/README.md

   - Switch Access: allows to interact with devices using one or more switches.
   - Voice Access (beta): allows to control a device with spoken commands.
   - Talkback: a screen reader commonly used by visually impaired or blind users.

+* **Github vs Git**

+  Git is a distributed version control system or source code management system.
+Whereas, gitHub is a hosting service for Git repositories.
+In short - Git is the tool, GitHub is the service for projects that use Git.

+* **Rebase and merge**

+  Rebase - Moving or combining a sequence of commits to a new base commit.
+For instance, if you started doing some development and then another developer made an unrelated change.
+You probably want to pull and then rebase to base your changes from the current version from the repository.<br>
+  Merge - Merging two different branches.
+For example, let's say you have created a branch for the purpose of developing a single feature.
+When you want to bring those changes back to master, you probably want merge.<br>

+  Differences:
+    - Merge preserves the branches while Rebase won't.

 * **Interceptors**